By John P. Walsh

 CLAUDE MONET (1840-1926).

-Despite leaders of the Salon after 1863 still being anti-democratic monarchists, aristocrats and religious sympathizers, the trend by the late 1870’s was towards an increasingly liberalized Salon.
-The government divested itself of the Salon completely in 1881, but it was preceded in 1878 by allowing “broken brush” Impressionists like Monet and Pierre-Auguste Renoir (1841-1919) to appear in a still government-run “Exhibition of Living Artists.”
+Despite the Salon leaders after 1863 continuing to be anti-democratic, the trend by the late 1870’s was towards a liberalized Salon.
+In 1881, the French government divested itself of the Salon completely.
+Before that, in 1878, the government allowed the “broken brush” Impressionists like Monet and Pierre-Auguste Renoir (1841-1919) to participate in their “Exhibition of Living Artists.”

-Whatever its drawbacks, the Salon remained the biggest show in Paris.
-While the Third Impressionist Exhibition in 1877 attracted an exciting 15,000 visitors in its one month run—the Salon attracted 23,000 visitors per day.
-Although the Salon displayed around twenty-three times more art than the Impressionist show, it attracted fifty times more visitors.
+Whatever its drawbacks, the Salon remained the biggest art show in Paris.
+While the Third Impressionist Exhibition in 1877 attracted 15,000 visitors in its one month run—the Salon attracted 23,000 visitors per day.
+The Salon displayed around twenty-three times more art than the Impressionist show and attracted fifty times more visitors.
 Opportunities for sales and new clients at one of these nineteenth-century warehouse events was immense.
-By 1878 the artwork of innovative Impressionists was finally allowed to hang side by side with what had been for hundreds of years the domain of the Paris art world’s institutional elite.
+After years of fighting for greater participation in the Salon, in 1878 innovative Impressionists were allowed to hang their artwork in an annual show that for hundreds of years was the domain of the Paris art world’s institutional elite.

 Gustave Caillebotte, The Bezique Game (Partie de bésigue), 1880, private collection.

 The game of Bezique is a 64-card game for two players and curiously French.
 In the game two singles players sit across the net to compete to 1000 points.
 The rest are score keepers or observers.
 As the game carries on, card “tricks” pile up on the table.